site banner

 The average person who writes code.
 Not an UMC programmer who works for FAANG.

 I strongly disagree that LLMs "suck at code".
-The proof of the pudding is in the eating, and if it compiles and has the desired functionality.
+The proof of the pudding is in the eating; and for code, if it compiles and has the desired functionality.

 More importantly, even from my perspective of not being able to exhaustively evaluate talent at coding (whereas I can usually tell if someone is giving out legitimate medical advice), there are dozens of talented, famous programmers who state the precise opposite of what you are saying.
 I don't have an exhaustive list handy, but at the very least, John Carmack?
 Andrej Karpathy?
 Less illustrious, but still a fan, Simon Willison?